gdevic/A-Z80/tools/zmac/readme.txt

-Two things are happening here:
+Several things are happening here:

 1. Generation of Z80 test code for ModelSim and FPGA at the "host/basic" level: